core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Reference: This contains a pointer to the public specification for the item.

 This registry has been initially populated by the entry in {{table-transport-information}}.
-The "Reference" column for all of these entries refers to sections of this document.

 ## Target Attributes Registry ## {#iana-target-attributes}